rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="4.216.8.9">4.216.8.9</a> When supplying a probable date or period of distribution according to one of the patterns shown in  [4.215.7.1](/DCRMR/ppdm/Date-of-distribution/#4.215.7.1), indicate the basis for the conjecture in a note on distribution (see [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), [4.215.7.1](/DCRMR/ppdm/Date-of-distribution/#4.215.7.1)).

 <a name="4.216.8.91">4.216.8.91</a> Record the date of each volume in a note if considered important.
-Such a note is particularly useful when the order of distibution does not correspond to the order of the volume numeration (see [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), [4.215.8.2](/DCRMR/ppdm/Date-of-distribution/#4.215.8.2)).
+Such a note is particularly useful when the order of distribution does not correspond to the order of the volume numeration (see [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), [4.215.8.2](/DCRMR/ppdm/Date-of-distribution/#4.215.8.2)).

 <a name="4.216.8.92">4.206.8.92</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a note on publication statement (see [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), [4.215.9.1](/DCRMR/ppdm/Date-of-distribution/#4.215.9.1)).